TousstNicolas/JLC2KiCad_lib/README.md

                         set symbol library name, default is "default_lib" -footprint_lib FOOTPRINT_LIB
+                        set footprint library name, default is "footprint" -models [{STEP,WRL} ...]
+                        Select the model you want to create.
+Default is STEP.
+If both are selected, only the STEP model will be added to the footprint
+                        (the WRL model will still be generated alongside the STEP model).
-                        set footprint library name, default is "footprint" --skip_existing       use --skip_existing if you want to skip already existing files and symbols -model_base_variable MODEL_BASE_VARIABLE
+                        If you do not want any model to be generated, use the --models without arguments --skip_existing       use --skip_existing if you want do not want to replace already existing footprints and symbols -model_base_variable MODEL_BASE_VARIABLE
                         use -model_base_variable if you want to specifie the base path of the 3D model using a path variable -logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         set logging level.
 If DEBUG is used, the debug logs are only written in the log file if the option --log_file is set
-  --log_file            use --log_file if you want logs to be written in a file --version             Print version number and exit
+  --log_file            use --log_file if you want logs to be written in a file --version             Print versin number and exit

 exemple use :
         python3 JLC2KiCad_lib.py C1337258 C24112 -dir My_lib -symbol_lib My_Symbol_lib --no_footprint